mosesfinlay/vidnote-2.0/README.md

 npm start
 ```

 To view the app: Running `npm start` will run the project on `port:5000` and build the frontend of the app.
-After the React build process has completed visit `http://127.0.0.1:5000/` in your browser.
+After the React build process has completed visit port `5000` in your browser.

+#### Note: When using the login feature with Twitter be sure that the URL is 127.0.0.1:5000 and not localhost:5000.

+#### When using the login feature with Facebook be sure that the URL is localhost:5000 and not 127.0.0.1:5000

 ### How to get a YouTube Developer API key

 Visit [YouTube's API docs](https://developers.google.com/youtube/v3/getting-started) for how to get the api key.

+### How to get a Twitter consumer key and consumer secret

+Head over to [Twitter's Developer Platform](https://developer.twitter.com/) and create a new app.

+### How to get a Facebook app id and app secret

+Create a new app on [Facebook's Developer Platform](https://developers.facebook.com/).